-X. Procedure for 100% Lehigh County Funded Easement Purchases
+XI.
+Procedure for 100% Lehigh County Funded Easement Purchases

 Lehigh County farm properties that do not meet all the State Minimum Criteria, but do meet all of the Minimum Criteria for 100% Lehigh County Funded Easement Purchases, see Appendix D, may be considered for agricultural conservation easement purchase if Lehigh County funding is available.